-Getting married is one of the most important and biggest decisions of your life.
-It’s difficult to find the perfect one so when you think you’ve finally found your soul mate, you get married and naturally assume this marriage will last forever.
+Getting married is one of your life's most important and biggest decisions.
+It’s difficult to find the perfect one, so when you think you’ve finally found your soul mate, you get married and naturally assume this marriage will last forever.
 But what if it doesn’t?

 Some people get lucky – they find their soul mate and have a happily ever after.
 Others?
 Well, they don’t get to be lucky in the marriage department.
-So the unlucky pair usually ends up getting divorced, which is quite challenging – both physically and emotionally.
+So the unlucky pair usually get divorced, which is quite challenging physically and emotionally.

-Although women suffer greatly while going through a divorce, men do also.
+Although women suffer greatly while going through a divorce, men also do.

-Men have it just as hard as women – however, men don’t show their vulnerability as much as women do because they’ve been taught to be strong and never appear weak.
+Men have it just as hard as women; however, men don’t always show their vulnerability as much as women do because they've been taught to be strong and never appear weak.

 Based on these stereotypical labels that men have received over the years, it makes it much harder for them to disclose their thoughts and feelings to anyone.

-Consequently, I ended up feeling isolated, miserable and frustrated about my situation.
+Consequently, I felt isolated, miserable, and frustrated about my situation.
 And it didn’t do me any good mentally or physically.
 So I broke all the stereotypes and sought out help.
-Trust me, that was one the best decisions I took, without having any regrets.
+Trust me, that was one of the best decisions I took, without having any regrets.

 If you are getting divorced or want to help out someone going through their divorce, first of all, my condolences!
-Getting a divorce is not easy but believe me, everything will be fine with time.
+Getting a divorce is not easy, but everything will be fine with time.
 The pain and struggle for this will only last a while.
 This divorce checklist for men should help get you on the right track.

 1. Avoid Doing Nothing

-If anything, doing nothing is just going to make matters worse for you.
+If anything, doing nothing will make matters worse for you.
 You need to keep your mind occupied with doing things that will uplift your mood for the future.

-Many people isolate themselves during divorce.
-I don’ suggest this.
+Many people isolate themselves during a divorce.
+I don't suggest this.
 It’s always good to socialize and have some entertainment.
-Making sure you’re participating in life and surrounding yourself with positive people will help you stay positive during a difficult time.
+Making sure you're participating in life and surrounding yourself with positive people will help you stay positive during a difficult time.

 2. Immerse in the Art of Yoga

-You are seriously going to need something to channel your pent up emotions and doing yoga is the perfect remedy for that.
+You will need something to channel your pent-up emotions, and doing yoga is the perfect remedy for that.

 As I mentioned before, men find it difficult to ask for a helping hand.
 Being all macho, they often don’t want to show their weak side.

-Not reaching out for help will lead you to a one-way ticket to a destructive divorce along with a miserable future.
+Not reaching out for help will lead you to a one-way ticket to a destructive divorce and a miserable future.

 4. Become Knowledgeable About the Divorce Process